BrenoFRocha/Federal-University-of-Rio-de-Janeiro/README.md

-# Universidade Federal do Rio de Janeiro - UFRJ
+# Federal University of Rio de Janeiro - UFRJ

-In this repository, you can find all the projects and exercises made by me in the subjects of the course of Computer Science of Federal University of Rio de Janeiro.
+In this repository, you can find some of the projects and exercises made by me in the subjects of the course of Computer Science of Federal University of Rio de Janeiro.

 ## Projects by Subject